turingschool/backend-curriculum-site/module1/lessons/credit_check_recheck.md

 ## Closing
 * What are some common error messages and what do they lead you to implement in your code?
 * Do you find the red, green, refactor pattern helpful?
 Why or why not?
+* How do you feel about Test Driven Development?